parcel-bundler/website/src/features/profiling.md

 ### Format

-This file uses the [Chrome Tracing Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview), similar to CPU profiles, but analysing it is a little bit different.
+The tracing JSON file uses the [Chrome Tracing Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview), similar to CPU profiles, but analysing it is a little bit different.

-The Parcel application profile consists only of type `X` Complete Events.
+The Parcel trace consists only of type `X` Complete Events.
 The raw events look like this:

 ```json
 {"ts":6020131,"pid":11738,"tid":4,"ph":"X","name":"@parcel/transformer-js","cat":"transform","args":{"name":"src/index.html"},"dur":11642},
 ```

-### Analysing application profiles
+### Analysing traces

-While you can load a Parcel application profile into Chrome Dev Tools, the analysis options for this kind of profile in that tool is fairly limited.
+While you can load a Parcel trace into Chrome Dev Tools, the analysis options for this kind of profile in that tool is fairly limited.
 This is because the data is not typical data that Dev Tools is designed for.
-The application profile events, for example, contain metadata that can be useful for deeper analysis and this metadata is not accessible through Dev Tools.
+The trace events, for example, contain metadata that can be useful for deeper analysis and this metadata is not accessible through Dev Tools.
 In addition, a medium to large sized build may produce a volume of data that is not feasible to load into Chrome Dev Tools due to it's size.

-The recommended tool for analysing Parcel application profiles is [Perfetto](https://ui.perfetto.dev/), which is also built by Google, but specifically designed for dealing with large traces, and non-browser traces.
+The recommended tool for analysing Parcel traces is [Perfetto](https://ui.perfetto.dev/), which is also built by Google, but specifically designed for dealing with large traces, and non-browser traces.
 In particular, the most useful part of Perfetto for analysing these traces is that it loads the data into an [SQLite](https://www.sqlite.org/index.html) database that can be queried via the UI - this allows us to answer the kinds of questions that were mentioned earlier.

 #### Example queries

 Here are some example queries you can enter into the "Query (SQL)" function in Perfetto to generate some useful statistics about your Parcel builds.
-Keep in mind that the durations in these results are total sampled time - given Parcel's multi-threaded implementation, some of these total times will exceed the wall time of your Parcel build.
+Keep in mind that the durations in these results are total sampled time - given Parcel's multi-threaded implementation, some of these total times may exceed the wall time of your Parcel build.

 ##### What is the breakdown of my build by phase?